Written byAmanda Wong

 How to fix 'Your clock is ahead' on Mac?

 No matter what the cause of your case, you can follow the steps below to troubleshoot the clock error on Mac.
-If the date and time settings go wrong, we will guide you on how to make your MacBook Air/Pro/iMac show the right date and time.
+If the date and time settings go wrong, we will guide you on how to change time on MacBook to show the right date and time.
 If it is the browser and sites you are going to visit that give rise to the clock error, we will walk you through how to get rid of the "Your clock is ahead" error on Mac.

 Check the Date & Time settings